Maxime Thuillez : le rédacteur en chef du podcast sur l'écologie - Quark

 If you had all the necessary resources, what would you do?

-I would do either a big agricultural reform.
+I would either do a big agricultural reform.
 That is to say we completely do without fertilizers and pesticides.
 Or a major institutional reform.
-Because it is by changing the institutions that we will be able to carry out reforms.
+Because it is by changing the institutions that we will be able to carry out reforms .

 green letter club